appellj/nuntius-bot/README.md

 ## Webhooks integration - Github
 Yes, there are a lot of slack integrations but most of them pretty generic.
-They don't provide real feedback from the bot - bad information in the PR or incorrect information in the issue body.
+They don't provide a real feedback from the bot - bad information in the PR or incorrect information in the issue body.
 Let's have a look on how to set the
 integration:
 ```yml